Summer Day Camps

 Yes!
 Nature School Day Camp is a fee-based service similar to any other youth development activity programs.
 Fees support our ability to offer quality programs to children and families.
 Fees are offered on a per camp basis ($125 for 3-5 year old camps and 6-8 year old camps, $165 for 9-12 year old camps).

 Yes!
 We have a sibling discount for this program of 10% per week of camp.
 The sibling discount does not apply to the extended day option.

 Yes!
 WisCorps has a Scholarship Fund available, made possible by our generous donors and other families participating in camps.
 Anyone is able to apply for a scholarship, however, spots in camps will be limited.
 Help Pay it Forward: If chosen for a scholarship, the family will be asked to contribute back to the fund on a sliding scale, from $0-$125.
 Every dollar that they are able to contribute goes toward helping another fellow camper receive a scholarship.

 Would my child with special education or physical needs be welcome?

 Yes!
 WisCorps is dedicated to creating an accessible and inclusive environment and we welcome children of all abilities.
 However, children must be independent to use the toilet or have a non-WisCorps staff to assist.

 What protections and procedures are in place to fight community spread of COVID-19?

 WisCorps & Myrick Park Center have stringent safety protocol in place.
-We have reduced operating capacity to ensure ample room for social distancing.
-Face coverings are required.
+Face coverings are currently optional.
 Teachers or children must stay home if they are not feeling well or must be picked up immediately if not feeling well throughout the day.
 Teachers will teach and reinforce good hygiene practices and hand washing.
 Close contact will be minimized and cleaning protocols are significantly enhanced.